ISenseAura/Periodic-Table/README.md

 Clicking element's symbol gives you a bunch of information about the element that you can't even handle

-DM for the explanation of table sorting algorithm
+DM for the explanation of table sorting algorith

 [PREVIEW](https://hulking-mulberry-concrete.glitch.me/)